 The government's aim is that all pupils leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.

-For the academic year 2018/19 Windmill Hill will receive £16,000 plus an additional payment of £10 per pupil, a total of £19,280.
-Details of how we intend to allocate this year's funding can be found in the documents below together with a summary page for quick reference.
+For the academic year 2019/20 Windmill Hill received a total of £19,200.
+Details of how we spent this funding can be found in the documents below together with a summary page for quick reference.